Skip to main content

 • Status of the onboarding

-• KYB Status of the Merchant
+• Compliance Status of the Merchant

 • An account intelligence object (if validation was requested)